MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-A-General-Administration/part-5b-Privacy-Act-Regulations/section-5b.11.md

 (iv) Pursuant to subsection (k)(5) of the Act:

-(A) The Investigatory Material Compiled for Security and Suitability Purposes System, HHS; and,
+(A) The Investigatory Material Compiled for Security and Suitability Purposes System, HHS;

-(B) The Suitability for Employment Records, HHS.
+(B) The Suitability for Employment Records, HHS; and

+(C) NIH Electronic Research Administration (eRA) Records, HHS/NIH/OD/OER, 09-25-0225.

 (v) Pursuant to subsections (j)(2), (k)(2), and (k)(5) of the Act: